yoavweiss/Responsive-Image-Container/blog.md

 This is my attempt at a simpler, file format based solution that will let Web developers do much less grunt work, avoid downloading useless image data (even when conditions change), while keeping preloaders working.

 ## Why not progressive JPEG?
 Progressive JPEG can [fill this role](http://blog.yoav.ws/2012/05/Responsive-image-format) for the resolution switching case, but it's extremely rigid.

 There are strict limits on the lowest image quality, and from what I've seen, it is often too data-heavy.
-The minimal difference between resolutions is also limited, and doesn't leave enough control to encoders that want to do better.
+The minimal difference between resolutions is also limited, and doesn't give enough control to encoders that want to do better.

 Furthermore, progressive JPEG cannot do art-direction at all.

-## How would look like?
+## How would it look like?
 A responsive image container, containing internal layers that can be either WebP, JPEG-XR, or any future format.
 It uses resizing and crop operations to cover both the resolution switching and the art direction use cases.

 The decoder (e.g. the browser) will then be able to download just the number of layers it needs (and their bytes) in order to show a certain image.
 Each layer will provide enhancement on the layer before it, giving the decoder the data it needs to show it properly in a higher resolution.